 It’s important for us to realize that as humans, our brains process pain in many different ways and if we don’t acknowledge that things hurt or that it has impacted us, we will never be able to truly experience the power and grace of restoration!
 After my grandmother passed, sometime later we found out we were pregnant with our now 3 year old son!
 He was born 9 months after my grandmother passed.
 God is a restorer!
 The pain of losing our other baby hurt but if I would have been unable to touch and spend time with my mama before her passing, that would have devastated me.
 There is life after loss!

 So listen, yeah it happened, now what?
 What’s next?
 The truth is, we don’t know what’s next, but what we can say without a doubt is that we cannot stay in the pit of hurt and despair!
 We can’t heal in the place where we fell.
 We have to get up, dust off those knees, put one foot in front of the other and PRESS!
 Is it hard?
 Yes!
 Does it hurt?
 Yes!
 Were you embarrassed?
 Yes!
 Did you deserve it?
 No!
 But you would not be who you are had it not happened.
 You would not have the power you have without it!
 You would not know what you know without the lesson.
 Never allow a fall to be the end of your progression.
 Never let a trip up stop you from reaching your destination or accomplishing your mission and purpose in life!

 At the end of the day, God is with you through it all.
-And to expand on the old saying “What doesn’t kill you, makes you stronger”, I submit that “What doesn’t kill you, should have done a better job, because it made you stronger, faster, wiser, better, powerful, & determined”!
+And to expand on the old saying “What doesn’t kill you, makes you stronger”, I submit that “What didn’t kill you, should have done a better job, because it made you stronger, faster, wiser, better, powerful, & determined”!
 With God all things are possible!
 You got this!

 Scripture James 1:2-6